Health & safety measures

 TN Coronavirus Public Information Line: 1-877-857-2945 (Available 10:00 a.m. to 10:00 p.m. daily)

-The reopening protocols listed above are designed to protect the health and safety of our artists, patrons, educators, students, staff, and volunteers.
-All visitors must follow TPAC’s health and safety protocols.
-These guidelines were developed from recommendations by the Centers for Disease Control and Prevention (CDC), the Occupational Safety & Health Administration (OSHA), local health officials, and TPAC’s official health and safety partner, HCA Healthcare/TriStar Health, and may be modified according to current public health and government directives.
+All visitors must follow TPAC’s health protocols which are designed to protect the safety and well-being of our artists, patrons, educators, students, staff, and volunteers.
+TPAC protocols are developed from recommendations by the Centers for Disease Control and Prevention (CDC), the Occupational Safety & Health Administration (OSHA), local health officials, and TPAC’s official health and safety partner, HCA Healthcare/TriStar Health.
+They may be modified according to current public health and government directives.
 By visiting TPAC, you voluntarily assume all risks of exposure to COVID-19 and other communicable diseases.
 We encourage all TPAC guests to take precautions, as recommended by the CDC, to protect themselves and others in public spaces.
 Please help keep each other safe.